Nobox/Lazy-Strings/README.md

 'strings_route' => 'lazy/build-copy'
 ```

 - `sheets` Here you'll specify all the sheets in your Google doc (if it's more than one) with their id, each separated by locale.
 Use an array if using more than one sheet for a locale.
-For Example:
+Example:
 ```php
 'sheets' => array(
     'en' => array(0, 1626663029),